ravendesignsystem/rds/src/docs/dev/layouts/aside-main/index.md

 content: true
 ---

-The `Aside + Main` layout provides a two column template, with an aside on the left hand side, and a content area on the right.
+The `Aside + Main` layout provides a two column template, with an aside on the left hand side, and a content area on the right, and has a maximum width of 1028px.

 ## Left Hand Aside

-The primary usage for the left hand aside is to house site naviation or other relevant links and buttons pertaining to the site.
-The width of the aside is 200 pixels and is hidden below 720px.
+The primary usage for the left hand aside is to house site navigation or other relevant links and buttons pertaining to the site.
+The aside has a fixed width of 200px, roughly 20% of the full layout width, and disappears from view below 720px.

 ## Main